BY ERIN EWART

 Last but certainly not least on this list are your relationships.
-The advice to “build your network before you need it” is more true than ever today, when the job search is so dependent on networking and referrals.
+The advice to “build your network before you need it” is more true than ever today, when career success is so tied to networking and referrals.

-Start by creating a list of the top 15-20 people in your network – the people who are your biggest supporters, champions, and mentors.
-Have you been in touch with them in the last 3-6 months?
+Start by creating a list of the top 15-20 people in your network – the people who are your biggest supporters, champions, or mentors.
+Have you been in touch with them in the last 6 months?
 If not, now’s a great time to reach out to share an update and ask how you can be of help to them in the new year.

 In addition to keeping in touch with your existing network, you should also consistently be making new connections to expand and diversify your network.